garlic-os/parrot/README.md

 2. [Clone this repo.](https://docs.github.com/en/free-pro-team@latest/desktop/contributing-and-collaborating-using-github-desktop/cloning-a-repository-from-github-to-github-desktop)
 3. Run [`poetry install`](https://python-poetry.org/docs/) in the project's directory.
 4. Copy `config.example.py` to `config.py` and follow the [config documentation](#configuration) to fill in the needed information.
-5. Change the user ID in `assets/privacy-policy.txt` to yours, or that of whoever is going to host the bot.
+5. Change `privacy-policy.md` to fit your situation.
 6. `poetry run python main.py`.